samirgadkari/ds_tools/README.md

 # ds_tools
 ## Overview
+Suppose you have a list of HTML files in which you want to search for a parent node (say a table element).
+You also expect to find the same table structure under the table element for each HTML file, but you don't know for sure.
+You can use this script to look at all unique structures that are present under the parent node.
+This helps you when writing BeautifulSoup queries to extract information available deep under the parent's children.

+User specifies the HTML node element they want to look at.
+BeautifulSoup and Regular Expressions are used to extract the element from each HTML file.
+The tree structure of those elements are compared.
+Only unique tree structures are kept and displayed to the user with data from one tree.

 This program will:
   1. Read all files specified as the second parameter on the command line.
   2. Find unique tree structures of the specified parent.